-The Five-year focus paper identified key problem areas now and in the future on Melbourne’s transport network and examined what can be done over the next five years ahead of transport network pricing being implement to improve travel time and reliability.
+In 2018, we also undertook research to identify key problem areas now and in the future on Melbourne’s transport network and examine what can be done over the next five years ahead of transport network pricing being implement to improve travel time and reliability.
 The paper Five Year Focus includes our recommendations to government which are practical, low cost, could be delivered quickly and build on existing measures that have proven effective.

 In February and March 2019, Infrastructure Victoria convened a community panel to consider changing the way Victorians pay for the transport network.
 The panel of 38 Victorians worked together over four weeks to consider the question: Under what conditions, if any, would the community accept a change in the way Victorians pay for roads and public transport?